Frequently asked questions

 What is SpreadVista?

 SpreadVista is a credit analytics platform for business development companies (BDCs) and interval funds.
-We parse every public 10-K, 10-Q, and N-PORT filing from SEC EDGAR, normalize the position-level data, resolve issuers across vehicles, and surface marks, NAV history, non-accruals, and cross-vehicle exposure in one queryable workspace.
-Built for credit analysts who need to validate marks and screen exposure across the whole asset class — not just one vehicle at a time.
+SpreadVista normalizes 22M+ structured datapoints from primary regulatory disclosures into a unified cross-vehicle dataset, resolved by issuer across 139 vehicles, with marks, NAV history, non-accruals, and concentration analytics queryable in one workspace.
+Built for credit analysts who need to validate marks and screen exposure across the whole asset class, not just one vehicle at a time.

 Where does SpreadVista get its data?